 - A lot of storage space for the size

-Best Ocean Fishing Kayak: Old Town Predator PDL
+Best Ocean Fishing Kayak for beginners: Old Town Predator PDL

 I’ll give you a fair warning, be prepared for some sticker shock with this high-end, feature-rich kayak from Old Town.